Western Region Growth Plan

 What internal P&L access would refine, and what would barely move.

-How the West GM engages centralized programs
+How a West GM engages centralized programs

 | Centralized Program | West GM Role |